CO Sports Betting Shows Growth

 It has officially been live since May 1.
 2020.
 The passing of the law now gives players the chance to place real money wagers on their favorite sports.
 Here, we will take a look at the best legal sportsbooks and apps that are available in the Centennial State.
 Keep your eyes peeled as more sportsbooks are due to go live throughout the year.

-Some apps are now available to bet on in Colorado.
+There are now several sports betting apps now available to wager on in Colorado.
 A handful of operators wanted to have a presence from the day online gambling was made officially legal.
 The apps allow you to bet on the go as long as you are physically located within state borders.
 Like any legal operator, you can sign up from anywhere across the country, but you need to be in a legalized state before placing your bets.
 You do not need to be a resident of Colorado to bet on a CO sportsbook, you just have to physically be in state lines.

-There is a long list of operators and mobile apps that hope to go live in 2020; these include:
+There is a long list of sports betting books and mobile apps that hope to go live in 2020; these include:

 Sports betting in the Centennial State was legalized in November of 2019.
 This followed the Colorado state legislature approving the betting bill in the summer of the same year.
 It is reported 1.3million people voted on the bill—the bill passed by 20,000 votes.